xli/piece-blog/README.md

 Play it
 --------------------

-This application is designed to explain how the authorization works.
+This application is designed to explain how Piece authorization works.
-So you can simply launch this rails application on your local machine and try it out.
+You can launch this rails application
+.

 For example: